 The Company has a policy of trying to assist employees to balance their work and home life, and is therefore willing to consider requests from employees to vary their working hours or work pattern.
-Such requests will be considered considering the impact on the organisation, work colleagues and any other relevant factors.
-If you would like to make an application please discuss this with the Human Resources Manager.
+Such requests will be considered taking into account the impact on the organisation, work colleagues and any other relevant factors.
+If you wish to discuss this you should speak to Human Resources.